-Standard 8: Instructional Strategies - The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.
+Standard 8: Instructional Strategies The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.

-8(a) Beginning gifted education professionals The teacher understands a variety of differentiated instructional strategies to advance individuals with gifts and talents.
+8(a) The teacher understands a variety of differentiated instructional strategies to advance individuals with gifts and talents.

-- 8(b) Beginning gifted education professionals The teacher uses and adapt a repertoire of evidence research based curriculum and instructional strategies to advance the learning and affective development of individuals with gifts and talents. - 8(c) Beginning gifted education professionals use technologies to support instruction for individuals with gifts and talents - 8(d)8(c) Beginning gifted education professionals emphasize The teacher engages students in the development, practice, and transfer of meaningful experiences. advanced knowledge and skills leading individuals with gifts and talents to become creative and productive citizens. - 8(e) Beginning gifted education professionals use curriculum design that includes content, process, product, and learning environment to address the needs of individuals with gifts and talents. - 8(f)8(d) Beginning gifted education professionals develop and The teacher delivers curriculum in five mandated areas: intellectual, creative, specific academic, leadership, and visual/performing arts.
+- 8(b) The teacher uses and adapt a repertoire of research-based curriculum and instructional strategies to advance the learning and affective development of individuals with gifts and talents. - 8(c) The teacher engages students in the development, practice, and transfer of meaningful experiences. - 8(d) The teacher delivers curriculum in five mandated areas: intellectual, creative, specific academic, leadership, and visual/performing arts.